 - Face coverings are required for gatherings of 50 people or more at all pavilions and outdoor facilities, as well as in the bandshell, bleachers, and stadium seating within City parks.
 The change is in line with the State of Maryland order that requires face coverings at large venues.
 All park guests are encouraged to continue wearing face coverings, maintain distance from people outside of their household, and wash hands frequently.

 - The William R. Talley Recreation Center will be open for select pre-registered programming.
 Walk-in activities are not permitted at this time.
 New facility reservations are currently unavailable.
 All existing reservations have been canceled and cannot be rescheduled.

 - All satellite recreation centers will be closed until further notice.
 New facility reservations are currently unavailable.
 All existing reservations have been canceled and cannot be rescheduled.

 - The Talley Fitness Center is open with safety precautions and a reservation system in place for members only.

 - The Department is offering Return to Recreation Programming with safety precautions in place.
 Spring 2021 Program Brochure | Register Now

 - All park facility permits, park pavilion permits, permitted use of city fields, and permitted use of city tennis courts has resumed.
 Applications will only be processed, and permits issued if the event/activity adheres to mass gathering and capacity guidelines as issued by the State, County, and City.
 Users must submit a COVID Plan.
 Users are encouraged to practice physical distancing, wear a mask when unable to socially distance, practice proper hand hygiene.

 - All COVID-19 Parks and Recreation Permit Application Information

 - City Pavilion Permit Application

-- City Park Facility, Bandshell, and Amphitheater Permit Application (application available on-line 9/8/20 for permitted usage beginning 9/15/20)
+- City Park Facility, Bandshell, and Amphitheater Permit Application

 - City Field Permit Application